jreisinger/docs/data/cv.md

 Cisco Networking Academy: networking and telecommunications, four semesters [2005 - 2006]

-Università degli Studi di Firenze: economics and IT, one semester [2003]
+University of Florence: economics and IT, one semester [2003]

 University of Economics in Bratislava [1998 - 2004]